briandfoy/perl_fisher/README.md

 At the moment, we need to collect the content.
 That could be a bit messy.
 Find a post, perhaps at [Archive.org](https://www.archive.org) and add it to this repo.
 Name the file for the date published (YYYYMMDD.html) and we can figure out the rest later.

 If you have an idea on how to do this, go for it.
-If you want to be a collaborator on the repo, just ask.
+If you want to be a collaborator on the repo, just file an issue asking for it.